 Do your research for dog-frienly lodging spots and call to ask before you book - I have seen mixed rules on whether dogs are allowed on campgrounds.
 From what I gather, it seems they are allowed on certain campgrounds as long as it's not a "walk-in campground".
 Dogs are not allowed in Tamarack Flat and Porcupine Flat campgrounds.
 Dog are allowed at Hodgdon Meadow Campground (except in group and horse sites; must be on a leash at all times).

-Pets are not allowed in most hotels inside of the park with the exception of the Tenaya Lodge and The Redwoods Vacation Homes.
+Pets are not allowed in most hotels inside of the park with the exception of the Tenaya Lodge.
 We stayed at the Oakhurst Lodge simply because it was more in our budget and they offered dog friendly rooms.
 It was over an hour drive everyday into Yosemite, but we made it work and still had a great time.
+Scroll to the bottom of the blog post to see a full list of Yosemite hotels that are pet-friendly!

 Do leave early in the morning - You may have heard rumblings about bad traffic in Yosemite and I'm sorry to tell you the rumors are true.
 I HIGHLY recommend getting up as early as you can to drive into the park.
 You can easily be stuck in traffic for over 3 hours just trying to get inside.